-The observation window is often overlooked as a security risk; however it allows an attacker to perform a bruteforce attack without locking an account.
+When setting an account lockout threshold, Windows “suggests” that you set the observation window at the same time, to 30 minutes.
+The observation window is often overlooked as a security risk; however it allows a threat actor to perform a bruteforce attack without locking an account.

 An account with a lockout threshold of 5 attempts and an observation window of 30 minutes would lock after 5 attempts within 30 minutes; but not if 4 attempts were tried continuously every 30 minutes – that’s 192 attempts per day, per account.

 A quick way to validate if this issue is configured is to check the domain policy, which can be done with the net accounts comment (although this will not take into account FGPP if configured):

 The net command can be used to check the configured observation window

 python3 patator.py smb_login --rate-limit 60 -t 1 user=FILE0 password=FILE1 0=users.txt 1=passwords.txt host=10.0.0.4 domain=akimbo.core.labs